 Where the design community meets.

-Panamá UX/UI Designer Joined almost 5 years ago
+Panamá UX/UI Designer Joined over 5 years ago

 I had the same problem with a new team I recently joined.
 They have the old design of our platform in some pages, the actual design in most of the website and new, marketing driven design, in other some.